All Products

 • You cannot specify 100.64.0.0/10, 224.0.0.0/4, 127.0.0.0/8, 169.254.0.0/16, or their subnets as the CIDR blocks of transit routers.

-• The CIDR blocks of each transit router cannot overlap with the CIDR blocks of the network instances that need to communicate with each other by using the Cloud Enterprise Network (CEN) instance.
+• The CIDR blocks of each transit router cannot overlap with the CIDR blocks of the instances that need to communicate with each other by using the Cloud Enterprise Network (CEN) instance.

-Rules for allocating IP addresses from the CIDR blocks of a transit router
+Rules for allocating IP addresses

-The following section describes the rules for allocating IP addresses from the CIDR blocks of a transit router:
+The following section describes the rules for allocating IP addresses from the CIDR blocks of a transit router.

-• The maximum number of VPN attachments that can be created in the 10.0.0.0/24 CIDR block: (2^8/2^4 - 3) × (2^4 - 4) = 156.
+• The maximum number of VPN connections that can be created on the 10.0.0.0/24 CIDR block: (2^8÷2^4-3)×(2^4-4)=156.

-• The maximum number of VPN attachments that can be created in the 192.168.0.0/20 CIDR block: (2^12/2^4) × (2^4 - 4) = 3,072.
+• The maximum number of VPN connections that can be created on the 192.168.0.0/20 CIDR block: (2^12÷2^4)×(2^4-4)=3,072.

-• The maximum number of VPN attachments that can be created on the transit router: 156 + 3,072 = 3,228.
+• The maximum number of VPN connections that can be created on the transit router: 156+3,072=3,228.

 Note